Efficient Pension Withdrawal in India: Steps and Tips for Retirees

 Table of Contents

-Step 1: Understand the Types of Retirement Plans in India
+Understand the Types of Retirement Plans in India

 There are various retirement plans in India, each with unique rules and tax implications.
-Having a clear understanding of these plans can ease the pension withdrawal process.
+Having a clear understanding of these plans can ease the pension withdrawal rules.
 Currently, India has the following common plans:

 National Pension Scheme (NPS)

 This market-linked voluntary investment scheme enables all Indian citizens to build a retirement fund by investing in a pension account during work-life years.
-People investing in these retirement funds schemes must use at least 40% of their funds to buy an annuity plan during retirement, and the remaining corpus amount can be withdrawn as a lump sum.
+People investing in these retirement fund schemes must use at least 40% of their funds to buy an annuity plan during retirement, and the remaining corpus amount can be withdrawn as a lump sum.

 NPS typically allows partial withdrawal of up to 25% on contributions, provided you’re an NPS subscriber for at least three years.
-Retirees can enjoy tax benefits on NPS u/s 80CCD (1) of up to ₹.1.5 lakh, 80CCD (1b) of ₹.50,000, and 80CCD(2) of 10% of basic salary + DA contributed by the employer.
+Retirees can enjoy tax benefits on NPS u/s 80CCD (1) of up to ₹1.5 lakh, 80CCD (1b) of ₹50,000, and 80CCD (2) of 10% of basic salary + DA contributed by the employer.
 No tax benefits are available for NPS tier 2 and annuity payments.

 Employee Provident Fund (EPF)

 This mandatory savings scheme helps employees create a retirement fund during their active working years.
 The best part about EPF is that employees can get full pension withdrawal upon retirement.
-You can also make partial withdrawals before retirement to fund medical emergencies or pay for other expenses such as house purchase/construction, and higher studies.
+You can also make partial withdrawals before retirement to fund medical emergencies or pay for other expenses such as house purchase/construction and higher studies.

 Withdrawing EPF before retirement will attract tax implications for employees with less than five years of service.
 Additionally, no one can withdraw the employer’s contribution and interest before five years of service.
 An employee’s contribution to EPF can be used to claim a deduction u/s 80C.
-We recommend withdrawing EPF after five years of continuous service as it will attract zero tax on pension, including the interest earned.
+We recommend withdrawing EPF after five years of continuous service, as it will attract zero tax on pension, including the interest earned.

 Public Provident Fund (PPF)